richrd/suplemon/REWRITE.md

 ## Architecture

+ - [X] Separate the terminal handling from the core with abstraction

  - [ ] Implement core architecture (WIP)
    - [ ] Config handling (similar to sublime text and same variable names)
      - [ ] Generic config loader